IIITLucknowSWEngg/CSAICSABTeam011/URD.md

 - **User Story 2**: As a shopper, I want to filter products based on size, color, and price so that I can quickly find what I am looking for.
 - **User Story 3**: As a shopper, I want to add multiple items to my shopping cart so that I can purchase them in one go.
 - **User Story 4**: As a shopper, I want to save my favorite products to a wishlist so that I can purchase them later.
-- **User Story 5**: As a seller, I want to easily upload products to the platform so that I can showcase my inventory to potential shoppers.
+- **User Story 5**: As a seller, I want to upload new products to the platform so that I can showcase my inventory to shoppers.
 - **User Story 6**: As a seller, I want to track my product sales and inventory so that I can manage my stock effectively.
-- **User Story 7**: As an admin, I want to monitor and manage user activity on the platform so that I can ensure smooth operations and a positive experience for both shoppers and sellers.
+- **User Story 7**: As an admin, I want to monitor and manage shopper activity on the platform so that I can ensure smooth operations and a positive experience for shoppers.
 - **User Story 8**: As an admin, I want to resolve shopper complaints and issues with orders so that the platform maintains a good reputation.

 ---